bitsmuggler/frontend-architecture-map/resources/quality-scenario-examples/example-quality-scenarios.md

 This page contains sample quality scenarios for user-related quality attributes.
 The scenarios follow the format suggested by Lenn Bass in the book ['Software Architecture in Practice'](https://amzn.to/3YwabRD).

+A quality scenario contains the following elements:
+- **Stimulus**: The event that triggers the quality attribute.
+- **Stimulus Source**: The source of the stimulus.
+- **Environment**: The conditions under which the stimulus occurs.
+- **Artifact**: The software system or component being evaluated.
+- **Response**: The desired response to the stimulus.
+- **Response Measure**: The quantifiable measure of the response.

 ## Performance Efficiency

 ### Fast Page Load Time for Viewing the Deal of the Day